Annual Allowance is the maximum amount of pension growth a person can have before it’s subject to a charge.

 Members affected by rollback

-HMRC are launching a new Digital Service to rectify Annual Allowance charges for the remedy period tax years and 2022/23 tax year.
+Read information about the HMRC Digital Service where you can rectify Annual Allowance charges for the remedy period tax years and 2022/23 tax year.